klimbeta/klimbeta/docs/reference/Scoring/Execution/MoveExecution.md

 Subjective Scores are used when two competitors displayed equal Objective Scores

-Subjective Scores are informed by personal experience, while inspecting the environment before the competition starts or merely personal preference.
+Subjective Scores are informed by personal experience, while inspecting the Environment before the competition starts or merely personal preference.

 ## Objective Move Execution Scores